tamutamu/ansible-role-vim/README.md

     `$PATH`.
 Defaults to false.
 - `vim_lua_lib`: If you have a custom installation of `lua` and `luajit`, you should provide the path where `include/luajit-{version}/lua.h` can be found.
+- `vim_configure_tmux`: The plugin `vim-tmux-navigator` needs some lines in `tmux.conf` in order to make it work.
+These lines are added, when this variable is set to true (which is the default behaviour).